Tekraj15/LLM-and-RAG-Powered-MedBot/README.md

 2. LLM Augmentation:
-    For complex or open-ended questions (e.g., "How to manage diabetes?"), the LLM elaborates using KB data.
+    For complex or open-ended questions (e.g., "How to manage diabetes?"), LLM elaborates using KB data.

     Example prompt:
     "Based on [KB_Diabetes_Guide], list 3 diet tips for diabetes.
 Use simple language."